Episode 4 - 17 April 2018

 The Intensive Care Unit at Nottingham Children’s Hospital cares for very sick children, a place that can keep them alive with a dedicated team of specialists working to help make them better.
 It’s the job of Lead Consultant Paediatrician Patrick Davies to balance the ever increasing demands on the Unit: “We’re stretched to breaking point.
 One patient in, one patient out.
 There is a queue of patients around the region waiting for our beds”

 Lack of children’s intensive care beds is a nationwide problem.
-Four-year old Esme is rushed to Queens Medical Centre from Hull 80 miles away as her closest intensive care units are full.
-She is suffering from sepsis, a life threatening reaction to infection where the body attacks its own organs.
+Four-year old Esme was rushed to Queens Medical Centre from Hull 80 miles away as her closest intensive care units were full.
+She was suffering from sepsis, a life threatening reaction to infection where the body attacks its own organs.
 Patrick and the team must first stabilise her so that her life is out of danger.
 But the infection forces the blood in her body to her vital organs and the team must now battle to save Esme’s fingers and toes.
-The same week, a three-year- old boy is rushed to Nottingham from his home 125 miles away suffering from a swollen airway after six different intensive care units turn him away as they have no beds.
+The same week, a three-year- old boy was rushed to Nottingham from his home 125 miles away suffering from a swollen airway after six different intensive care units turn him away as they have no beds.

-22 month-old Amaya has contracted pneumonia.
-Her situation is extremely grave and her family are told that she may not pull through.
+22 month-old Amaya had contracted pneumonia.
+Her situation was extremely grave and her family are told that she may not pull through.
 This is not Amaya’s first time in intensive care.
 Born very prematurely at 24 weeks, Amaya has spent 10 of her 22 months in hospital.

 Watch the clips:

 14-year old Ella needed an intensive care bed to recover from major spinal surgery.
 She’s been cancelled before due to a lack of beds in the unit and on the day of her re-scheduled operation it was completely full yet again.
 She waits on the ward, not knowing whether her life changing operation will take place while staff do everything they can to ensure her surgery can go ahead.

 Meet the team from Episode 4